MilesHD/intro-to-js/session-1-transcript.md

 - `null`
 And one complex data type: `object`.

 The `string` data type represents a sequence of zero or more 16-bit unicode characters.
-Strings can be delineated by either double quotes (") or single quotes (').
-The data type also includes character literals, which consists of a backslash (\) and a series of characters,  where you can represent characters beyond those built into your keyboard.
-For example, `\n` represents a new line, and \u03a3 displays equivalent to the Greek character Zeta on my screen.
+Strings can be delineated by either double quotes `"` or single quotes `'`.
+You can also use character literals, which are a backslash `\` followed by a series of characters which represent symbols beyond those built into your keyboard.
+For example, `\n` represents a new line, and `\u03a3` displays equivalent to the Greek character Zeta on your screen.

-Strings are immutable, meaning once they are created, their values cannot change.
+Strings are immutable, meaning once they are created, their values cannot be changed.
 To change the string held by a variable, the original string must be destroyed and the variable filled with another string containing the new value.
 Concatenation is done via the `+` operator as shown in the example below:

 ```
 var truth = "Miles";
 truth = truth + " Is Great";
 ```

-The `number` type uses the IEEE-754 format, which is known as a `double` in other languages, and it uses 64 bits to represent both integers and floating-point numbers.
-Unlike other languages where you have to decide on a number type based on how how big you think the number is going to be, there is only one type in JavaScript.
+The `number` type uses the IEEE-754 format, which is known as a `double` in other languages.
+It uses 64 bits to represent both integers and floating-point numbers.
+Unlike other languages where you have to decide on a number type based on how how big you think the number is going to be, there is only one type in JavaScript, so you simply wirte the literal number.

 ```
 var integer = 6;
 var float = 1.1;
 ```

 The `boolean` type only has two literal values: `true` and `false`.
-All values can be cast to a boolean, therefore values are said the be either "truthy" or "falsy" depending on whether they resolve to `true` or `false` when converted to a boolean.
+All values, however, can be cast to a boolean, therefore values are said the be either "truthy" or "falsy" depending on whether they resolve to `true` or `false` after boolean conversion.
 Many of JavaScript's built in statements, such as the `if` statement perform this conversion automatically.

 ```
 var message = "Hello World";